Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 We recommend using instant dry yeast or active dry yeast.

-Instant dry yeast is our favorite because it doesn't need to be activated, and you can mix it with the other ingredients right away.
+We recommend instant dry yeast because you don’t need to activate it; you can mix it with the other ingredients immediately.

 Either case, read the instructions on your packet when using the yeast.